 Bringing the Vision Together

 |Penny Cook is the President and CEO of Pioneer Network, a non-profit organization dedicated to changing the culture of aging and empowering a network of senior living and care communities by fostering person-directed practices and environments.
 For 30 years Penny has provided education, training, and advocacy related to the care and support of older people.
-She worked with the Long-term Care Ombudsman Program in the Denver region, Telligen, the Quality Improvement Organization for Medicare beneficiaries in Colorado, and Colorado Access, a Colorado-based non-profit health plan.
 With Pioneer Network, she is working to fulfill her life-long goal of changing the culture of care and support for people as we all grow older.
 She is passionate about helping us value and respect our own aging as well as those that we serve.|

 - Live viewing of this program has been approved for Continuing Education for 5.0 total participant hours by NAB/NCERS